Almost primes in various settings: Proofs of Propositions , , and

-To prove the next lemma we proceed similarily to Thorne \cite{Thorne}, although in the case of the multidimensional sieve some issues have to be treated differently.
+To prove the next lemma we proceed similarily to Thorne \cite{Thorne} with a few minor differences.
 The main disparity is that we are able to focus on the prime divisors of $L_i (n)$ directly, so we do not have to `search' for them among $[d,e]$ (see (4.3) in \cite{Thorne}). \\ \begin{lemma} Assume $GEH[2 \vartheta ]$.
-For every $U \geq 1$ we have
+Fix $\epsilon>0$.
+We require $W_r$ to be fixed and supported on